home contents changes options help subscribe edit

 git-svnimport -v -I .gitignore -A ../authors.txt -b idontexist file:///home/me/svn_repo

-git-svnimport assumes there's a trunk, a branches, and a tags directory (names are configurable) and ignores other directories.
+git-svnimport assumes there is a trunk, a branches, and a tags directory (names are configurable) and ignores other directories.
 You may run into troubles if your layout changed during your former SVN life.

 Use git-archimport.

-Example importing a project with a project--main--1.0 main archive and a project--release--1.7 tag, converting the Arch-style names into Git-style names:
+Example importing a repository with a group--main--1.0 main archive and a group--release--1.7 tag, converting the Arch-style names into Git-style names:

 If you are importing a repository with tags, e.g. for past releases, use the --tags option to send them with the initial import: